Polar Β· Aromatic

 Where Tyrosine Is Found

 Tyrosine is conditionally essential and is found abundantly in high-protein foods.
-Aged foods are particularly rich in free tyrosine:
+Aged foods are particularly rich in free tyrosine because proteolytic aging releases it from proteins: